Advanced-computer-lab-2024/Very-good/README.md

 •⁠  ⁠Receive email notifications for flagged activities.

 ### View and Manage Content
-•⁠  ⁠Access a list of all created activities, itineraries, museums, and historical places.
+•⁠  ⁠Access a list of all created activities, transportations.

 ## For Tourism Governer :